yt-project/yt/doc/source/analyzing/analysis_modules/halo_catalogs.rst

 backwards compatible in that output from old halo finders may be loaded.

-A catalog of halos can be created from any initial dataset given to halo catalog through data_pf.
+A catalog of halos can be created from any initial dataset given to halo catalog through data_ds.
 These halos can be found using friends-of-friends, HOP, and Rockstar.
 The finder_method keyword dictates which halo finder to use.
 The available arguments are 'fof', 'hop', and'rockstar'.
 For more details on the relative differences between these halo finders see